Spanish Florida: Establishment of Spanish Florida

-Spanish Florida was established in 1513, when Juan Ponce de León claimed peninsular Florida for Spain during the first official European expedition to North America.
+Spanish Florida was established in 1513, when Juan Ponce de León claimed peninsular Florida for Spain during the first European expedition to the region.
 This claim was enlarged as several explorers (most notably Pánfilo Narváez and Hernando de Soto) landed near Tampa Bay in the mid-1500s and wandered as far north as the Appalachian Mountains and as far west as Texas in largely unsuccessful searches for gold.

+The Spanish relied on alliances with indigenous leaders (caciques) to ensure colonial control over the people and territories of Florida during the late 16th century.
+Within the existing native political systems, caciques regularly allied with the Spanish to enhance their power, seek protection against rivals, and acquire exotic goods.
+These alliances were frequently unstable because of disease, violence and shifting colonial priorities.

+Flag of Cross of Burgundy, symbol of Habsburg Spain.
+One theory suggests that the design of the current flag of Florida comes from this banner.

 On September 8, 1565, Admiral Pedro Menéndez de Avilés landed with a band of settlers to found St. Augustine.
 Father Francisco López de Mendoza Grajales, the chaplain of the expedition, celebrated the first Thanksgiving Mass on the grounds.
 The formal Franciscan outpost, Mission Nombre de Dios, was founded at the landing point, perhaps the first mission in what would become the continental United States.
 The mission served nearby villages of the Mocama, a Timucua group, and was at the center of an important chiefdom in the late 16th and 17th century.
 A series of missions were then established across the Florida panhandle, Georgia, and South Carolina during the 1600s; and Pensacola was founded on the western Florida panhandle in 1698, strengthening Spanish claims to that section of the territory.

 Spanish control of the Florida peninsula was much facilitated by the collapse of native cultures during the 17th century.
 Several Native American groups (including the Timucua, Calusa, Tequesta, Apalachee, Tocobaga, and the Ais people) had been long-established residents of Florida, and most resisted Spanish incursions onto their land.
 However, conflict with Spanish expeditions, raids by the Carolina colonists and their native allies, and (especially) diseases brought from Europe resulted in a drastic decline in the population of all the indigenous peoples of Florida, and large swaths of the peninsula were mostly uninhabited by the early 1700s.
 During the mid-1700s, small bands of Creek and other Native American refugees began moving south into Spanish Florida after having been forced off their lands by South Carolinan settlements and raids.
 They were later joined by African-Americans fleeing slavery in nearby colonies.
 These newcomers – plus perhaps a few surviving descendants of indigenous Florida peoples – eventually coalesced into a new Seminole culture.